mariacarmina/Simple-Tic-Tac-Toe/README.md

 # Simple-Tic-Tac-Toe
-Simple Tic Tac Toe made with vanilla js
+Simple Tic Tac Toe made with vanilla js.

 This is my first javascript project.